 A WordPress document library plugin presents your documents in an easy-to-find format.
 It makes document library management easy so that you can keep things organized, share resources and create a resource hub or a publications database.

-In this tutorial, I'll explain how to build a WordPress document library from start to finish.
+In this tutorial, I'll explain how to create a library website with WordPress from start to finish.
 It's really easy and you don't need any technical knowledge.

-Later, I'll also share some tips on how to make your WordPress document library (or just parts of it) private and hidden from public view; how to allow your users to submit documents; and more.
+Later, I'll also share some tips on how to create a library website with WordPress (or just parts of it) private and hidden from public view; how to allow your users to submit documents; and more.

 WordPress document management: Step-by-step tutorial

-First, watch Jonathan creating a WordPress document library and build your own along with him.
+First, watch Jonathan how to create a library website with WordPress and build your own along with him.
 Alternatively, keep reading for full written instructions:

 The best WordPress document library plugin